alexnormand/alexnormand.com/contents/blog/2014/03/09-show-hide-an-element-and-add-remove-classes-from-an-element-with-snapsvg/index.md

 ### Update: 2014/03/29
-After doing a little more research [1], it turns out that <code>classList</code> on SVG Elements is not supported in IE, Android Browser.
+After doing a little more research [1], it turns out that <code>classList</code> on SVG Elements is not supported in IE, Android Browser and Safari.

 I updated <code>addClass</code>, <code>removeClass</code> and <code>toggleClass</code> for full browser support.
 (all browsers that support ECMAScript 5).